10 Chronic Diseases in Seniors That Disrupt Healthy Aging

 • Not smoking

-Coronary heart disease (also called ischemic heart disease) is caused when plaque builds up in the arteries leading to the heart.
+Coronary heart disease (ischemic heart disease) occurs when plaque builds up in the arteries leading to the heart.

 Prevent or manage coronary heart disease by: